github-education-resources/codespaces-project-template-py/README.md

 ## What's in it

 - `/webapp` in this directory is your API, built in the Fastapi framework.
+- `./devcontainer/devcontainer.json`, a devcontainer configuration file that decided things like runtime versions, installed extensions and Visual Studio Code settings and more.

 ## -1- Run it